Crassula capitella 'Campfire' (Red Flames Plant) Indoor Care, Propagation & Common Problems

 Size

 Crassula Campfire can grow upright to a height of 1 foot and a spread of about 3 feet.
-On account of its compact size, Red Flames Plant like Crassula ovata (Jade Plant), Crassula picturata (Tiger Jade Crassula), Crassula coccinea (Sunglow Plant) and Crassula elegans (Elegant Crassula) is among the best plants for the limited spaces.
+On account of its compact size, Red Flames Plant like Crassula ovata (Jade Plant), Crassula picturata (Tiger Jade Crassula), Crassula coccinea (Sunglow Plant) and Crassula elegans (Elegant Crassula) is among the best plants for the limited spaces in the home or office.

 Air Cleaning